How do Your Healthcare Expectations with Medishield Life and Integrated Shield Plans affect you

 - MediShield Life and IP premium adjustments

-To support these revised claim limits and other extension of benefits, which includes the removal of exclusions for treatments arising from attempted suicide, intentional self-harm or drug addictions, MediShield Life premiums will see its first increase since it was introduced in 2015.
+To support these revised claim limits and other extensions of benefits, which include the removal of exclusions for treatments arising from attempted suicide, intentional self-harm, or drug addictions, MediShield Life premiums will see their first increase since it was introduced in 2015.
 According to the council report, these adjustments are required to also support the higher annual claims payouts that have increased by close to 40% between 2016 and 2019.